barbaracalderon/web-scrapping-with-python/English/06_EXTRAS.md

 # The cURL converter

+*These notes are from working with the tools.*

 Instead of working your way into gathering information on headers, cookies, data, json, params and more... in order to generate a request to a server, use the `curl` command into your favor.